kPaulv/EmploymentRegistry/README.md

 + Sorting, Filtering, Key-Search and Data Shaping for all Entities
 + HATEOAS for all Entities
 + Rewrite Entity and Link models
++ SETUP CACHE SERVER FOR CACHE VALIDATION(Apache Traffic Server or Varnish or Squid or other)